isomerpages/nlb-biblioasia/_topics/Food.md

  <p>Fiona Lim and Geoffrey Pakiam look at this time-honoured tradition – once a mainstay in Malay, Indian and Peranakan homes – that has since fallen out of fashion.</p>  <hr>

-#### <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/siti-radhiah-cookbooks" >Siti Radhiah’s Cookbooks for the Modern Malay Woman</a>
+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/siti-radhiah-cookbooks">Siti Radhiah’s Cookbooks for the Modern Malay Woman</a>
-A number of cookbooks written in the 1940s and 1950s helped expand the traditional Malay culinary repertoire, as Toffa Abdul Wahed tells us.
+A number of cookbooks written in the 1940s and 1950s helped expand the traditional Malay culinary repertoire, as&nbsp;Toffa Abdul Wahed tells us.
 <img style="width:600px;" src="/images/vol-17-issue-4/cookbook/cookbook.png">
 <hr>